-Based on its analysis of the proposal against the Market Objectives, the IMO's draft decision is to implement the Rule Change Proposal in the form outlined in section 6 of this Report.
+Based on it's the submissions received, the IMO's final decision is to implement the Rule Change Proposal in the form outlined in section 7 of this Report.

-This Draft Rule Change Report on the Rule Change Proposal has been prepared by the IMO in accordance with clause 2.7.6 of the Market Rules.
+This Final Rule Change Report on the Rule Change Proposal has been prepared by the IMO in accordance with clause 2.7.8 of the Market Rules.